kuriharaan/InputSystemWiki/Differences-to-the-Old-New-Input-System.md

 * Double buffering (previous and current) is handled centrally instead of per-control
 * State memory is always linear; a device maps to a single contiguous block of memory
+* Default values *have* to be all zeros; custom defaults are not supported

 ## Devices